adamcole123/stock-trading-system/README.md

 - `localhost:8080`: application frontend
 - `localhost:1234`: database UI

-If you wish to install the application manaully without docker then follow 'Local Setup'
+If you wish to install the application manually without docker then follow 'Local Setup'
 ## Local Setup

 ### Before 'getting the app running'!